Vaping-associated pulmonary injury

 Sufferers usually present for care within a few days to weeks of symptom onset.
-Starting, in September 2019, the US Centers for Disease Control and Prevention (CDC) reported on a nation-wide outbreak of severe lung disease linked to vaping, or the process of inhaling aerosolized substances with battery-operated electronic cigarettes (e-cigarettes), ciga-likes, or vape mods.
+Starting in September 2019, the US Centers for Disease Control and Prevention (CDC) reported on a nation-wide outbreak of severe lung disease linked to vaping, or the process of inhaling aerosolized substances with battery-operated electronic cigarettes (e-cigarettes), ciga-likes, or vape mods.

 All CDC-reported cases of VAPI involved a history of using e-cigarette, or vaping, products, with most samples having tested positive for tetrahydrocannabinol (THC) by the US FDA and most patients reporting a history of using a THC-containing product.
 CDC data show that the outbreak peaked in September 2019, and declined steadily to a low level through January 2020.
 In late February 2020, a CDC-authored article in the NEJM stated that the VAPI outbreak was "driven by the use of THC-containing products from informal and illicit sources."
 However, the CDC also stated, "Evidence is not sufficient to rule out the contribution of other chemicals of concern, including chemicals in either THC or non-THC products, in some of the reported EVALI cases."
 In 2021, analysis of the aerosols from popular vape brands such as Juul and Vuse found "nearly 2,000 chemicals, the vast majority of which are unidentified."

 The CDC has stated that the THC cutting agent vitamin E acetate is very strongly implicated in VAPI, but evidence was not sufficient to rule out a contribution from other chemicals of concern to VAPI as of January 2020.

-Sharing vaping devices can spread COVID-19.
-Several organizations, including Purdue University and Public Health England (PHE), strongly advise against sharing vapes.